 Adams County Information

-The Board of Adams County Commissioners met in regular session on Feb.
-18 with the following members present: Brian Baldridge, Stephen Caraway, and Paul Worley.
+The Board of Adams County Commissioners met in regular session on March 30 with the following members present: Brian Baldridge, Stephen Caraway, and Paul Worley.
 Clerk Becky Brodt was also present.

 The clinic will run from 9-11 a.m.Saturday, April 18, and will feature sessions on selection, showmanship, feeding and nutrition, biosecurity and animal health, and more.
 Participants will receive credit for attending small animal quality assurance.

 Students participating are, front from left, Ronald Nolan, Jacob Gilkison, Jacob Back, Cody Hall, Isaiah Planck, Dodge Estle, Nichole Horsley, Phil Thomas, Robert Scott; and second row, Paul Hughes, Dog Warden; Zack Litteton, Michael Baldwin, David Bender, Dakota Hall, Hunter Dunn; third row, commissioner Brian Baldridge, Vohn Hoop, Masonry Instructor; Rick Setty, Sally Hayslip, Brent Harper, Carpentry Instructor; Jason Vesey, CTC Director; commissionersPaul Worley and Stephen Caraway.

 Five-year old Riley Kirker is the epitome of Easter Egg hunters, dressed in her Sunday finest jelly bean dress and filling her basket at the 23rd annual Easter Egg Hunt at the Wilson Children's Home in West Union.
 A bright spring day on the Easter weekend greeted bunny watchers young and old to the Wilson Children's Home in West Union on Saturday, April 4 for the annual Easter Egg Hunt, sponsored by Adams County Children's Services.